 Out of the many bathroom ideas we have, there's one bathroom trend that will always spark debate: bathroom carpets, where do you stand?
 Are you here for the cosy underfoot or would you rather choose the conventional tile for hygiene's sake?

-The subject of carpet in bathrooms may have come up amongst the team here at Ideal Home HQ, causing quite a hilarious/frank discussion.
+The subject of carpet in bathrooms has come up amongst the team here at Ideal Home, causing quite a hilarious and frank discussion.
 There are those of us who felt instantly repulsed by the idea, and there are those of us who totally related to carpeted bathrooms from childhood homes.

 Bathroom carpet, yay or nay?

 Lily Allen and David Harbour's Brooklyn townhouse featured in Architectural Digest truly encompassed 'weird and wonderful,' although something we just couldn't shake was their carpeted bathroom with which Lily champions the kitsch bloomcore trend as well.

 The couple did explain that the shower and toilet were housed in another room, but the carpet surrounding the bathtub and sinks has shocked us and most of the internet, and experts were quick to show their concern too.

 'Bathroom carpeting is a luxury trend that comes around every now and then but never sticks for long,' explains Issabel Williams, handyman coordinator at Fantastic Services.
 'This is because bathrooms are spaces where a lot of moisture accumulates and once it gets under the carpeting, there’s a high risk of mould, mildew and harmful bacteria growth.'

 When the debate sparked amongst the Ideal Home team, some admitted that although they grew up in homes with carpeted bathrooms, they would never voluntarily opt for carpet again, while some even dubbed bathroom carpets as one of the worst interior trends of all time.